basnijholt/day-one-story-sender/README.md

 ```
 python gmailsendapi.py
 ```
-After which you should receive a test mail.
+After which, you should receive a test mail.